Markets Remain Bumpy; FB Makes Another Acquisition

 1. Moving The Markets

-Our 10 ETFs in the Spotlight changed only slightly with 9 of them remaining on the bullish side of their respective trend lines as the tables below show.
+Our 10 ETFs in the Spotlight slipped with 7 of them remaining on the plus side YTD.

 Read More